-My favourite places are simple B&Bs with tatami mats, futons, lovely breakfasts, and great baths: in many places, hot springs.
-Somewhere where you can chat engagingly with the proprietors, who will really want to help you out with recommendations and guidance.
+My favourite accommodations are simple B&Bs with tatami mats, futons, lovely breakfasts, and great baths — in many places, real hot springs.
+Places where you can (optionally) chat with the proprietors, who will genuinely want to help you out with recommendations and guidance.
+I ask for an eastern style room, so long as you can set up and fold away the futon.

 Minshukus are Japanese bed and breakfasts — fun and cheap.
 A family or property owner living in a largeish house will rent 1–2 bedroom to travelers and will sometimes serve in-house meals.
 It’s a good way to experience life in a Japanese house.
-Definitely stay in a ryokan, but if your budget is tight then these are a good way to go.
+If your budget is tight, then these are a good way to go (over ryokans, which can get very expensive).
+(They do feel a bit harder to find, with the advent of AirBnB perhaps?)

-- Cheap hotels really aren’t bad quality.
-They will be basic, but clean and totally sufficient.
-I booked multiple last-minute inexpensive hotels off booking.com etc, and they were totally comfortable, functional, predictable… accommodating.
+- Cheap hotels aren’t bad quality.
+They will be basic but clean and totally sufficient.
+I booked multiple last-minute inexpensive hotels off booking.com, etc., and they were comfortable, professional, courteous, and accommodating.
+(Nothing like a cheap US motel!)

 If you’re traveling in an area full of temples, you can also stay in them.
-They’re cheap and provide delicious vegetarian meals but they also require you to attend a morning service.
-An interesting option!
+They’re inexpensive and provide delicious vegetarian meals but they also require you to attend a morning service.
+An interesting option.

-Alternately, for adults, you can do a night, or hour, at a quirky themed “love hotel” of your choice, for fun.
+Alternately, for adults, you can do a night, or hour, at a quirky variously themed “love hotel” of your choice, for fun.
 Privacy assured.
 An array of choices.
-I haven’t really kept up with their economy but presume they are still around.
+I haven’t really kept up with their economy, but they seem to be around, including on e.g. booking.com, where they are not labelled, but you can usually figure it out.
+I’d visit the place’s website before booking.

 Hostel and ryokan strategy?